MA Humanitarianism and Conflict Response / Course details

 Learning outcomes

-- interrogate key concepts and theories in peace and conflict studies.
+- interrogate key concepts and theories in peace and conflict studies and embed them within IR theory.

-- consider the nature of power and agency in relation to peace, conflict and resistance.
+- comprehend the nature of power and agency in relation to peace, conflict and resistance.

 - analyse the key blockages to peace as well as linkages between them.

-- engage critically with relevant literature and important thinkers in Peace and Conflict Studies.
+- engage critically with relevant literature and the most important thinkers in Peace and Conflict Studies.

-- comprehend the shortcomings and political implications of external interventions (e.g. peacekeeping, peace mediation, peacebuilding).
+- understand the shortcomings and political implications of external interventions (e.g. peacekeeping, peace mediation, peacebuilding)

 - consider the tensions and complementarities between bottom-up and top-down approaches to building peace.

-- understand how the thinking in Peace and Conflict Studies has changed throughout its different generations.
+- assess how the thinking in Peace and Conflict Studies has changed throughout its different generations.

 - use the theoretical and conceptual knowledge acquired in this module as a foundation for the semester 2 core module that will look at research methodologies and case studies.